Meta and RedTrack

 3. Apply Script & Parameters.

-- Add the tracking parameters to your Facebook campaign (see Step 9 of this guide “Create an ad on Facebook”).
+- Add the tracking parameters to your Meta campaign (see Step 7 “Create an ad on Meta” of this guide).

 Special case: redirect tracking and fbc,fbp parameters

-When using redirect tracking with Facebook in RedTrack, the fbc and fbp parameters are not captured by default.
+When using redirect tracking with Meta, the fbc and fbp parameters are not captured by default.
 This leads to incomplete data tracking.

 1. burger menu → Settings → enable the toggle Redirect for Meta → Save changes:

-2. Place the following script to your offer/landing/pre-landing page at the end of the body:
+2. Place the following script on your landing/website at the end of the body:

 <script src="https://{{domain}}/clickupd_fbp_fbc.js" defer></script>